St Nicholas Hospice Care is focused on making the changes it needs

 Adapt our services by working with the people we care for and their families, staff and volunteers, partners, and local healthcare providers to develop a sustainable service model.

-Your experiences of dying, death and bereavement could help others
+Your experiences of long-term and life-limiting illnesses dying, death and bereavement could help others

 What was important to you?
 What went well?
 Was something missing?
 Were wishes met?
 Was there pain?
 Do you still need help?